swiss-ai-center/a-guide-to-mlops/docs/conclusion.md

 Thanks to a self-hosted runner, the model can be trained on specialized hardware on a Kubernetes pod.

+- [x] The model can be monitored in production

+Thanks to BentoML's native monitoring, Fluent Bit, and Evidently AI, predictions and features are logged, shipped to S3, and compared against a reference dataset to detect drift.

 - [x] The model performance can be improved by retraining with additional data.

 Thanks to Label Studio, additional and high-quality training data can be used to